CMS 6-12 (Primary) Program

 Students are presented all strands within Technology.

 Children in a Montessori classroom explore the arts in a skills based atmosphere.
-The children’s senses are enhanced through the sensorial work that has been done in Cycle 1 and now it is time to use this in a practical sense to explore details of objects and how objects truly look, not just the stereotyped image.
+The children’s senses are enhanced through the sensorial work that has been done in Cycle 1 and by the time they reach the senior program, it is time to use that knowledge in a practical sense to explore details of objects and examine how objects truly look, not just the stereotyped image.

 The children in each Montessori classroom have a great passion for singing.
 Each year the children prepare for a concert or some type of theatre performance.
 This allows the children to develop the skills of singing and the confidence to perform in front of large audiences.
 The instrumental areas are enhanced by our purpose built equipment – the Montessori Bells and Bars.